Look-Ahead Reasoning on Learning Platforms

 To contrast the optimal collective strategy with the optimal selfish strategy, we define the benefit of coordination.

 \begin{definition}[Benefit of coordination] Let $h^*$ be the optimal selfish strategy and $h^\sharp$ the optimal collective strategy.
 We define the benefit of coordination as

-\end{definition} Since $h^\sharp$ is globally optimal, it holds that $\mathrm{B}\geq 0$.
+\end{definition} Since $h^\sharp$ is the globally optimal strategy for the population, it holds that $\mathrm{B}\geq 0$.
 How large $\mathrm B$ is depends on the goals pursued by the learner and the population, as characterized by $\ell$ and $u$, respectively.
 Through coordinated data modifications, the population can steer the model towards a common target.
 But to do so, they may have to deviate from the individually optimal strategy.
-Thus, what governs the benefit of coordination is the tradeoff between the return of steering the model to a better equilibrium and the cost of being evaluated against suboptimal data.
+Thus, what governs the benefit of coordination is the tradeoff between the return of steering the model to a better equilibrium and the cost of being evaluated against the modified data.

 We start with a simple case where the benefit of coordination is zero.